 The Brown Bank Sand Ridge

-The researchers who are trying to learn more about the humans who lived in Doggerland are currently focusing on an area known as Brown Bank.
+The scientists are currently focusing on an area known as Brown Bank.
 The bank is a sand ridge about thirty kilometres in length that is located to the east of Great Yarmouth.
 Items previously found by fisherman in the area suggest that a prehistoric settlement once existed there.
 Exploring the region might be fruitful.

 Questions & Answers